• Skip to primary navigation

 Fried calamari garnished with chopped parsley and lemon slices served with a mayo sauce on the side.

-Although fried calamari tastes the best on the day it is made, you can store them if you have leftovers and don’t want to waste them.
+Although these taste the best on the day they are made, you can store them if you have leftovers and don’t want to waste them.

-To store deep-fried calamari rings, let them cool, place them in an airtight container with paper towels, and refrigerate for up to 3 days.
+To store kalamar tava, let them cool, place them in an airtight container with paper towels, and refrigerate for up to 3 days.

 To reheat on the stovetop, heat oil in a non-stick pan for shallow fry.
 When it is hot enough, place the calamari rings in the pan and let them heat for about a minute, flip them over and cook that side for 30 seconds or so.
 To reheat in the oven, preheat the oven to 375 F / 190 C, arrange the rings on a lined baking sheet and bake for 8-10 minutes until crispy.
 Avoid using a microwave to prevent sogginess.